KeepBotting/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 notifies the users when updates are available (it won't check for updates on metered connections), and if the user agrees, updates the system.

-This was a relatively quick port, and there are like bugs, and there is probably more work to be done, nevertheless, it works.
+This was a relatively quick port, and there are like(?) bugs, and there is probably more work to be done, nevertheless, it works.

 This screenshot shows the device informing the user there are (important)